SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 ### Final thoughts

-Before leaving, there's something important I missed to mention: after doing that discussion with my classmates, we compared ourselves to each other and this brought out a great desire to act and to do something, more than I've ever seen before, I think.
+Before leaving, there's something important I missed to mention: after doing that discussion with my classmates, we compared ourselves to each other and this brought out a strong desire to act and to do something, more than I've ever seen before, I think.
 It convinced many people to ***stop doing nothing*** and ***start making something***.

 For me, this is a really big achievement: changing people's mindset and attitude to act for the future instead of just doing nothing every afternoon (or whenever we have useful free time and we don't know how to use it) makes me extremely pleased.